PostNL Delivers New Business Models with Low-Code

 Their starting point, according to CAPE Groep program manager Arthur van Leeuwen, was “finding the most efficient way of bringing software to the market.
 You need to think about how you model the reuse of application parts and consider the quality of code and models.
 You have to integrate quality into all those aspects to lower the cost of ownership.”

-Terence Duinkerken, CAPE Groep developer, elaborates on scaling across the network of distribution centers: “How do you scale the fiscal business and basically copy that way of scaling?
+Terence Duinkerken, CAPE Groep developer, elaborates on scaling across the network of distribution centers: “How do you scale the physical business and basically copy that way of scaling?
 We developed a very large microservices landscape to support this.”

 The team devised an architecture consisting of a portfolio of 64 microservices.
 Each of PostNL’s 32 sorting centers would be assigned two dedicated services—an input service, responsible for receiving orders, and a process service, handling changes to orders.
 Each service would be assigned a duplicate version in the event that the other goes down, ensuring high availability and creating a failsafe that strengthens PostNL’s commitment to delivering on time.
 This mesh of applications would then send the parcel’s route to a field services platform and transmit order updates to the rest of PostNL’s ecosystem to inform users about the status of the order.
 The system promised impressive reach.
 4.5 million people would be able to follow their packages and re-route deliveries, if necessary.